iggredible/Learn-Vim/ch02_buffers_windows_tabs.md

 ```
 ## Moving In 3D

 Moving between windows is like traveling two-dimensionally along X-Y axis in a Cartesian coordinate.
-You can move to the top, right, bottom, and left window with `Ctrl-W h/j/k/l`.
+You can move to the top, right, bottom, and left window with `Ctrl-w h/j/k/l`.

 ![cartesian movement in x and y axis](./img/cartesian-xy.png)